What does it mean to save for your retirement? How much do you actually gain over time?

-You can also select from this list of Kiwisaver providers to begin with your contributions:
+You can also select from this list of KiwiSaver providers to get your contributions started:

 You can also pay your contributions through the Inland Revenue Department through Internet Banking which can be accessed on web and mobile.

-Your Kiwisaver money can be utilised for specific circumstances such as buying your first home, moving overseas, health reasons, and when you have financial trouble you need to fix.
+Your funds can be used for important life events such as buying your first home, moving overseas, health reasons, and when you need your personal finances sorted.

-You can withdraw a portion of your savings when you have been in Kiwisaver for at least 3 years.
+You can withdraw a portion of your savings when you have been contributing for at least 3 years.

 Significant financial hardship includes: